-Provide your Syngonium with the right growing conditions for a lush and healthy houseplant.
+Provide your arrowhead vine with the right growing conditions and you will have a lush and healthy houseplant.

 - Light: Give your plant bright light but no direct sun.
 Variegated types can handle more direct sun, while deeper green varieties can handle partial shade.